Corporate website: www.HospiCorp.com

 Hospi has developed a template policy and procedure manual that meets surveyor requirements.
 For a copy of our policy and procedure template, please contact us.

-Training is fast and easy; it can often be accomplished in a 30-minute Zoom session or with a link to a prerecorded session.
+Training is fast and easy.
+It can often be accomplished in a 30-minute Zoom session.
 Hospi also offers in-person training for large agencies.
 Contact us to get started today.

 The Macy Catheter can remain in the rectum for up to 28 days.
 If it is removed for (or expelled by) defecation, the catheter can be immediately reinserted or a new catheter can be placed, depending on your institution’s policy.